milen-sage/purl.obolibrary.org/README.md

 ## Development and Testing

 Developers can test their changes using a local virtual machine.
 First install [VirtualBox](https://www.virtualbox.org) and [Vagrant](https://www.vagrantup.com).
+Note that Vagrant requires [Ansible](https://www.ansible.com) be installed.
 Then check out a copy of this repository and start a virtual machine like so:

     git clone https://github.com/OBOFoundry/purl.obolibrary.org.git
     cd purl.obolibrary.org/tools